KaiYan289/RLpapersnote/README.md

 https://github.com/clvrai/awesome-rl-envs has many RL testbeds.

+* *Visualizing the Loss Landscape of Neural Nets*

+An illustration of how the art of network architecture refining matters.
+[TBD]

 * *Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour* This paper gives some interesting ideas on tuning the neural network training.

 1) **Linear Scaling Rule**: When the minibatch size is multiplied by k, multiply the learning rate by k.